trafi/states/README.md

 ## What is a state?

-A state is the crucial part of describing a screen's logic.
+A state is the brains of a screen.
+It makes all the important decisions.
 It's a simple type with three main parts:
 1. Privately stored data
 2. Enum of events to create new state
 3. Computed outputs to be handled by the controller